-- would hold % of the total voting power and % of the outstanding capital stock in the Company. - (3) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our principal stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company. - (4) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our other pre-IPO stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company.
+- would hold approximately 58.52% of the total voting power and 48.81% of the outstanding capital stock in the Company. - (4) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our other pre-IPO stockholders would hold approximately 38.73% of the total voting power and 45.70% of the outstanding capital stock in the Company.

-Our principal stockholders have entered into a voting agreement which will be effective upon the completion of this offering (the "Voting Agreement").
+Our principal stockholders have entered into a voting agreement (the "Voting Agreement").
 The Voting Agreement provides Ms. Hu with the authority (and irrevocable proxies) to vote the shares of capital stock held by our principal stockholders at her discretion on all matters to be voted upon by stockholders.
-Upon the completion of this offering, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, approximately % of the total voting power of our outstanding capital stock will be subject to the Voting Agreement.
+Upon the completion of this offering, approximately 58.73% of the total voting power of our outstanding capital stock will be subject to the Voting Agreement.
 As a result, we expect to be a "controlled company" within the meaning of the Nasdaq's corporate governance standards.